truejimfrank/TrendTagsGraph/README.md

 ### Content

 This dataset includes several months of data on daily trending YouTube videos.
-11/14/2017 is the earliest trending day.
-6/14/2018 is the latest trending day.
-This is a period of 7 months.
 Unless otherwise stated, information presented here will be from the USA data subset.
 Data files from a variety of countries are available on the Kaggle project website.

 Here's an example of the raw data used for this project: